nabsul/k8s-ecr-login-renew/README.md

 - `linux/arm64`
 - `linux/arm/v7`

-If there is an architecture that isn't supported you can request it [Here](https://github.com/nabsul/k8s-ecr-login-renew/issues).
+If there is an architecture that isn't supported you can request it [here](https://github.com/nabsul/k8s-ecr-login-renew/issues).

-The latest image can be pulled by any supported Architecture:
+The Docker image for running this tool in Kubernetes is published here: https://hub.docker.com/r/nabsul/k8s-ecr-login-renew

-- `nabsul/k8s-ecr-login-renew:latest`
+Note: Although a `latest` tag is currently being published, I highly recommend using a specific version.

-Or by tag:
+With the `latest` you run the risk of using an outdated version of the tool, or getting upgraded to a newer version before you're ready.
-- `nabsul/k8s-ecr-login-renew:v1.6`
+I will eventually deprecate the `latest` tag.

 ## Environment Variables